By: Greg Robidoux | Last Updated: 2007-05-30 | Comments (13) | Indexing

-Data is not stored in any particular order
+- Data is not stored in any particular order

 - Specific data can not be retrieved quickly, unless there are also non-clustered indexes

 - Data pages are not linked, so sequential access needs to refer back to the index allocation map (IAM) pages

-Since there is no clustered index, additional time is not needed to maintain the index
+- Since there is no clustered index, additional time is not needed to maintain the index

-Since there is no clustered index, there is not the need for additional space to store the clustered index tree
+- Since there is no clustered index, there is not the need for additional space to store the clustered index tree

-These tables have a index_id value of 0 in the sys.indexes catalog view
+- These tables have a index_id value of 0 in the sys.indexes catalog view

-source: SQL Server 2005 books online
+source: SQL Server books online

-Data is stored in order based on the clustered index key
+- Data is stored in order based on the clustered index key

-Data can be retrieved quickly based on the clustered index key, if the query uses the indexed columns
+- Data can be retrieved quickly based on the clustered index key, if the query uses the indexed columns

 - Data pages are linked for faster sequential access

 - Additional time is needed to maintain clustered index based on INSERTS, UPDATES and DELETES

-Additional space is needed to store clustered index tree
+- Additional space is needed to store clustered index tree

-These tables have a index_id value of 1 in the sys.indexes catalog view
+- These tables have a index_id value of 1 in the sys.indexes catalog view

-source: SQL Server 2005 books online
+source: SQL Server books online

 So based on the above you can see there are a few fundamental differences on whether a table has a clustered index or not.